AR4152/AR4152/README.md

 ### Childhood

 Machines have always taken me by surprise.
 They held a magical place in my heart, right from my childhood.
 It was my dad’s continuous tapping of the keyboard, sighing at times and at other times jumping up in excitement with a spark of victory in his eyes that kindled this love in me.
 The intriguing keyboards and flashy monitors ignited in the then 4-year-old an unexplainable passion towards computers.
+Along with that, it was my mom's stongwill and determination qualities in life which I learned that kept the this pure love and passion in motion.